Aladangady: Features

 About 5 km from Guruvayanakere and 9 9 km from Belthangady, the town is a junction of four roads with many shops, hotels, and a market.
 It is at the centre of Sulkere Mogru, Shirlal Aladangady, Sulabettu, Pilya, and Navara.
 It has greenery adorned on all four of its sides and is surrounded by many rivers.
 It was once part of forest land visited regularly by tigers, cheetahs, and other wild animals.

 Chieftains ruled the town and adjoining areas till independence.
 The area is famous for Yakshagana Mela, a kind of Tulu musical drama, with a Yakshagana troupe based there.
 There is also a world-famous Kambala (Bafallow Race Course) which conducts yearly race competitions.
 The town has one church – St. Peter Claver Church for Roman Catholics.
 There are many Hindu temples, mosques, and one Jain temple.
 Other popular places include Aladangady Temple, Aladangady Aramane, Jnana Marga, the Society Building, and Para Pente (Old Street).
 It has both public and private education institutions.

 The mode of transport there are bicycles, cars, two-wheelers, and buses (public transport).
 The town is well connected to towns such as Naravi, Venur, Belthangady, Guruvayanakere, Mudabidri, Karkala, and the major cities of Tulu Nadu, Kudla and Udupi.

 Baraya Palace

 The Baraya Palace, is an abandoned (but well preserved) structure at Aladangady in the middle of a jungle, located about 60 km from Mangalore, which belonged to the Jain Ajila Kings of Aladangady.
 It is about 900 years old, built with mud walls and had a thatched roof, which was replaced by Mangalore Tiles about a century ago, and is maintained by the present heirs of the Jain Ajila Kings.
-There is ornamental wood work both inside and outside the palace, with 8 carved pillars, facing each other in 2 rows and supporting 4 solid wood beams.
+There is ornamental woodwork both inside and outside the palace, with 8 carved pillars, facing each other in 2 rows and supporting 4 solid wood beams.